easyshellworld/arrowtower-dapp/README.md

 ## 📖 Project Overview

 ArrowTower is a geo-location check-in dApp built in the Polkadot ecosystem.
 One-click deployment and multi-scenario applicability are supported.
 Gasless minting is achieved via backend-sponsored transactions, enabling barrier-free Web3 onboarding.
 The first application scenario is Arrow Tower Village (rural tourism).
-After a user completes route check-ins and interactive tasks, an NFT digital souvenir is minted and delivered automatically, without requiring the user to manage gas, fees, wallets, or signatures.
+After a user completes route check-ins and interactive tasks, an NFT digital souvenir is minted and delivered automatically, without requiring the user to manage gas fees, wallets, or signatures.

 ![Snapshot](./public/ppt/snapshot.png)